 Hybrid Low Carbon Heating Systems In some cases, a hybrid low carbon heating system may operate more efficiently than a standalone system.
 The primary low carbon plant is sized to meet most of the heat demand, while peaks are covered by an additional low carbon technology (e.g., an electric boiler).
 This approach optimises plant sizing for the heat loads they serve, improving life-cycle cost efficiency.
-Applications proposing a hybrid low carbon heating system must provide evidence of: The plant operation strategy, detailing how the system will function.
-How the different plants' operating flow temperatures will work together.
-A comparison of operating costs between the hybrid and standalone systems, presented in an options appraisal.
-The impact on electrical infrastructure from integrating multiple technologies.
+Applications proposing a hybrid low carbon heating system must provide evidence of: • The plant operation strategy, detailing how the system will function. • How the different plants' operating flow temperatures will work together. • A comparison of operating costs between the hybrid and standalone systems, presented in an options appraisal. • The impact on electrical infrastructure from integrating multiple technologies.
 Bivalent systems Applicants can retain existing end-of-life and non-end-of-life fossil fuel heating plants that are intended to operate in a bivalent configuration with a new low carbon heating solution.
 Applicants should provide a technical justification on how the retained units are exempt from the end-of-life eligibility criteria, especially when the removed and retained boilers are of the same make, model, and age.
 Applicants are expected to demonstrate: How the operation of the low carbon heating solution will be prioritised by providing plant operation strategy details.
 How the flow temperatures of the different plants will operate together.
 How the carbon savings are calculated and are proportionate to the capacity of the new low carbon heating solution and the retained fossil fuel plant, based on the operation strategy for the entire heating system.
+How long the retained fossil fuel plant will operate in this configuration.
 How the retained end-of-life boilers will be monitored, and the contingency plan should the end-of-life boiler fail.
+Applicants should ensure that the total output load of the low carbon heating plant remains lower than that of the removed fossil fuel heating plant, and that the full bivalent system is sized to match the calculated heat demand of the building.
+Salix technical assessors will evaluate the proposed bivalent heating systems, including end-of-life criteria and total sizing, on a case-by-case basis.
 Heating system backup and resilience Salix appreciates the requirement for some sites to have a level of alternative fuel backup in line with their operating safety procedures and/or technical standards.
 For example, if fossil fuel backup is required for a new electrical heating system, such systems can be retained for backup purposes only.
 However, it is important to note that this backup provision is an exception and only applies to sites legally and contractually required to have both backup and primary and secondary fuel resilience.
 The scheme criteria still apply, and applicants must decommission their primary end-of-life fossil fuel heating plant.
 If a dual fuel boiler (e.g., gas and oil) is retained for alternative fuel backup, applicants must demonstrate that one of the fuel supplies has been decommissioned, leaving a single fuel supply for backup.
-Retention of end-of-life fossil fuel heating plant for alternative fuel backup, where there is not currently mandatory alternative fuel backup, will not be approved.
+Retention of end-of-life fossil fuel heating plant for alternative fuel backup, where there is not currently mandatory alternative fuel backup, will not be